artus-analysis/Artus/README.md

   A pipeline runner holds a set of pipelines and their configuration and passes all events provided by the event provider to the pipeline.
 A default pipeline runner is provided.

+* Global & Local Producer

+  If you want to compute addi

 ..
 TODO ..